PSY - Psychology

 PSY 534.
 Psychology of Women (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Cross-listed as WOMS 534.
 Psychological assumptions, research and theories of the roles, behavior and potential of women in contemporary society.
 Course includes diversity content.
 Prerequisite: PSY 111.

 PSY 544.
 Abnormal Psychology (3).